zdar/elan2mqtt/README.md

 - Manual - Copy elan2mqtt directory into Hass addons directory
 - Automatic - Add https://github.com/zdar/elan2mqtt as a new repository and install

+Do not forget to enable autodiscovery (uncheck disable_autodiscovery in setup)

 # Standalone
 Use python to run main_worker.py and socket_listener.py (check command line arguments)